Joinder: Timing

 Rules 18 and 20 have different effects depending on when they are invoked.
 Joinder may occur as part of an original pleading.
 There is a discretionary period after the initial filing, during which original pleadings may be amended as a matter of course.
-Parties or claims or both may be joined during this time.
-However, if the time for modifying the pleadings has passed, the pleading can be amended with the permission of the opposing party or the judge, though this permission is frequently granted.
+Parties or claims or both may be joined during that time.
+However, if the time for modifying the pleadings has passed, the pleading can be amended with the permission of the opposing party or the judge though this permission is frequently granted.
 Rule 15 describes the process for amending a claim.

-Under Rule 42 of Federal Rules of Civil Procedure, the court, if actions involve a common question of law or fact, may join any or all issues, consolidate the actions or issue any other orders to avoid unnecessary cost or delay.
+Under Rule 42 of Federal Rules of Civil Procedure, the court, if actions involve a common question of law or fact, may join any or all issues or consolidate the actions or issue any other orders to avoid unnecessary cost or delay.
 The court may also order a separate trial of one or more separate issues or claims for convenience, to avoid prejudice, or to expedite or improve economy.

+European Court of Justice

+Cases may be joined "on account of the connection between them" by the President of the Court after hearing the Judge-Rapporteur and the Advocate General, and (except in national cases requesting a preliminary ruling), after also hearing the parties.
+Where appropriate joined cases may be subsequently disjoined.

-Contract law
+Contract law and trust law

 Joinder agreements are commonly used in mergers and acquisitions to bind individual shareholders to the terms of an existing merger agreement or shareholder agreement, and in trust practice to bind a donor to the terms and conditions of the trust.